 Contract management at-a-click

-Contract Management helps you increase the proportion of spend "under management" and "on-contract" by providing improved visibility and control of contracts throughout the contract life cycle, and by ensuring that the organization consistently utilizes established contracts when buying goods and services.
+Contract Management helps you increase the proportion of spend "under management" and "on-contract" by providing improved visibility and control of contracts throughout the contract life cycle, and by ensuring that the organisation consistently utilises established contracts when buying goods and services.

-With Proactis, in just a few "clicks" you have an organization-wide summary of all vendor contracts at your finger tips:
+With Proactis, in just a few "clicks" you have an organisation-wide summary of all vendor contracts at your finger tips:

 Click 1: General overview of contracts

-You can review the full list of contracts in a organization-wide central repository then highlight and drill down into a particular one.
+You can review the full list of contracts in a organisation-wide central repository then highlight and drill down into a particular one.
 This provides rapid access to a general overview of the contract: